controversies-of-science/science-collective/README.md

 >
 > I think it's important that a site that kills submissions provide a way for users to see what got killed if they want to.
 That keeps editors honest, and just as importantly, makes users confident they'd know if the editors stopped being honest.
 HN users can do this by flipping a switch called showdead in their profile.
 [4]

-This commentary on comments is fascinating because these problems are actually observable in Slashdot comments.
+This commentary on comments is fascinating because these problems are actually observable in Slashdot comments today.
 The pithy commenters have completely overtaken Slashdot, and it appears that HN has attempted to fix this problem ...

 > [Comments](http://www.paulgraham.com/hackernews.html)
 >